COMPUTING SOVEREIGNTY ON $50 HARDWARE

 "The forge didn't need VC funding to build the Saturn V. It just needed focus and the right raw materials."

-SIX NOVEL PROBLEMS — NONE IN THE LITERATURE BEFORE THIS PROJECT
+TEN NOVEL PROBLEMS — NONE IN THE LITERATURE BEFORE THIS PROJECT

 Running wardriving, AI client, BLE scanner, GPS, LoRa, and 60fps UI simultaneously exhausts 320KB internal SRAM.
 Crashes in different subsystems appeared as different bugs.
 Solution: PSRAM heap redirection via single compiler flag — first application in a general-purpose OS context.